jerhabor/tutorlink/README.md

 ## 5. Deployment

 TutorLink is deployed to GitHub Pages using its `master` branch; the only available branch at the moment.
+The deployed link is: [https://jerhabor.github.io/tutorlink](https://jerhabor.github.io/tutorlink/).

 ### To deploy:
 - Go to TutorLink [GitHub repository](https://github.com/jerhabor/tutorlink)